luciotato/LiteScript/devel/source-v0.7/Producer_c.lite.md

 Each statement in its own line

-        if .statement isnt instance of Grammar.SingleLineStatement
+        if .statement isnt instance of Grammar.SingleLineBody
           .lexer.out.ensureNewLine

 if there are one or more 'into var x' in a expression in this statement,